Cutis verticis gyrata

 Cutis verticis gyrata is a medical condition usually associated with thickening of the scalp.
 The condition is identified by excessive thickening of the soft tissues of the scalp and characterized by ridges and furrows, which give the scalp a cerebriform appearance.
 Clinically, the ridges are hard and cannot be flattened on applying pressure.
 Patients show visible folds, ridges or creases on the surface of the top of the scalp.
-The number of folds can vary from two to roughly ten and are typically soft and spongy.
+The number of folds can vary from two to roughly ten and they are typically soft and spongy.
 The condition typically affects the central and rear regions of the scalp, but sometimes can involve the entire scalp.

 Hair loss can occur over time where the scalp thickens, though hair within any furrows remains normal.
-Thus far, due to the (apparent) rarity of the condition, limited research exists and causes are as yet undetermined.
-What is known, is that the condition is not exclusively congenital.
+Thus far, due to the (apparent) rarity of the condition, limited research exists, and causes are as yet undetermined.
+What is known is that the condition is not exclusively congenital.

-The condition was first reported by Jean-Louis-Marc Alibert in 1837, who called it cutis sulcata.
-A clinical description of the condition was provided by Robert in 1843 and it was named by Paul Gerson Unna in 1907.
+The condition was first reported by French dermatologist Jean-Louis-Marc Alibert in 1837, who called it cutis sulcata.
+A clinical description of the condition was provided by Robert in 1843, and it was named by German physician Paul Gerson Unna in 1907.
 It has also been called Robert-Unna syndrome, bulldog scalp, corrugated skin, cutis verticis plicata, and pachydermia verticis gyrata.